Frequently Asked Questions

 3. When and how will I receive money?

 No money is available now and there is no guarantee that money will be available in the future.
-The claims will have to be won in the Competition Appeal Tribunal unless a settlement can be agreed as between the SW/SE class representative and the Defendants and the TSGN proposed class representative and the Proposed Defendants.
+The claims will have to be won in the Competition Appeal Tribunal unless a settlement can be agreed as between the class representative and the relevant Defendants.

 The court process can take time, so please be patient.
 If, and when, money becomes available, class members will be notified about how to obtain a payment.
 Please Register to be kept up to date.